ibexa/documentation-user/docs/customer_management/customer_management.md

 ---
-description: Customer management allows you to manage and view accounts for customers and organizations in your system, as well as create customer portals and allow for company self-registration.
+description: Customer management allows you to manage and view accounts for customers and organizations in your system, as well as create customer portals and allows for company self-registration.
 ---

 # Customer management